sparebank1utvikling/actions-cache-s3/README.md

-# whywaita/actions-cache-s3
+# sparebank1utvikling/actions-cache-s3

-`whywaita/actions-cache-s3` is a forked Action from [@actions/cache](https://github.com/actions/cache).
+`sparebank1utvikling/actions-cache-S3` is a forked Action from [whywaita/actions-cache-s3](https://github.com/whywaita/actions-cache-s3) which is a fork of [@actions/cache](https://github.com/actions/cache).

+!> This fork has diverged from the upstream repositories. actions-cache-s3 previously relied heavily on the official cache action in the hopes of having support for s3 storage backend merged into the native cache action.
+This action now only supports s3 as a cache backend.

-This Action provides Amazon Web Services S3 backend (and compatible software) for @actions/cache.
+This Action provides Amazon Web Services S3 backend (and compatible software) as a replacement for @actions/cache.

 It supports assuming credentials from `aws-actions/configure-aws-credentials` directly from `env`, or you can supply them through inputs.